Castle Forbes (1818 ship): Career

 However, Castle Forbes was repaired.
-On 3 June Coventry, Purvis, master, was waiting for Castle Forbes to be heave down to be repaired.
+On 3 June, Coventry, Purvis, master, was waiting for Castle Forbes to be heave down to be repaired.
 On 4 October 1826 Captain Ord sailed from the Cape, bound for Bombay.
-Castle Forbes arrived at Madras on 4 December and was expected to sail to Bengal on the 12th.
+Castle Forbes arrived at Madras on 4 December, and was expected to sail to Bengal on the 12th.

 The next press mention of Castle Forbes was that Castle Forbes, Beveridge, master, had returned to Deal on 29 November 1827, from Trieste.

+Fate

-FateCastle Forbes was last listed in the Register of Shipping in 1832.
+Castle Forbes was last listed in the Register of Shipping in 1832.
 She was still listed from 1834 to 1838 in LR, but with minimal data.